junyzhou10/OptTrialDesign/README.md

 ## Distribution assumptions
 The algorithm adopts the time-to-event endpoint under the proportional hazard (PH) assumption, which is common in clinical trial designs.

-The event time and loss to follow-up time are assumed from exponential distributions.
+The event time and loss to follow-up time follow the exponential distributions.

 ## Installation
 To install the package: devtools::install_github("junyzhou10/OptTrialDesign")